Dave-Browne/CarND_P4-Advanced-Lane-Lines/README.md

 else:
     dlwin_avg = sum(dlwin_list[-5:]) / 5
     leftx_current = int(leftx_current + dlwin_avg)
+if len(good_right_inds) > minpix:
+    rightx_current = np.int(np.mean(nonzerox[good_right_inds]))
+else:
+    drwin_avg = sum(drwin_list[-5:]) / 5
+    rightx_current = int(rightx_current + drwin_avg)
 ```

 If the detected lane is 'incorrect' or 'lost', the histogram and sliding windows function must be used to attempt to detect the lane again.
 The problem is how to define when a lane is incorrect.
-In this case, when the lane size = 0 or if the number of detected pixels is less than the sum of the minimum per window, then it is assumed that the lane was incorrectly detected.
+In this case, when the lane size = 0 or if the number of detected pixels is less than a threshold value, then it is assumed that the lane was incorrectly detected.
+This is only applicable to lanes detected using pervious curves.

 ```
+#If points are detected in the left or right lanes, update self.allx and self.ally
+#If points aren't detected, don't update
+#Left lane
+if (leftx.size == 0) | (lefty.size == 0):
+    llane.detected = False
+else:
+    llane.detected = True
+    llane.allx = leftx
+    llane.ally = lefty

 #Right lane
 if (rightx.size == 0) | (righty.size == 0):
     rlane.detected = False